 - Important Links:

-- IDEM has not identified any regulatory requirements that should be generally waived as a result of COVID-19, however, it will exercise enforcement discretion as appropriate.See the agency's Enforcement Discretion, Extension of Submission Deadlines, and Waiver of Specific Regulations for details.
+- IDEM has not identified any regulatory requirements that should be generally waived as a result of COVID-19, however, it will exercise enforcement discretion as appropriate.See the agency's Enforcement Discretion, Extension of Submission Deadlines, and Waiver of Specific Regulations, updated as of July 24, 2020, for details.

 - Governor Holcomb's Executive Order 20-05, extended by Executive Order 20-18, authorizes IDEM "to extend any non-essential deadline of their agency for a period of no longer than 60 days if deemed necessary to respond to the threat of COVID-19."Requests for extensions pursuant to this order should include: (1) a concise statement describing how COVID-19 contributes to the need for an extension; (2) the current deadline and number of additional days requested; and (3) citation to the rule/permit provision for which extension is being sought.